The Perfect 3 or 4 Days in the Lake District Itinerary

 One of the best ways to see what Ullswater is all about is to ride the Ullswater Steamer to Howtown Pier.
 You can start at Howtown Pier and book a return trip, or pick up the steamer at Glenridding Pier or Pooley Bridge Pier and ride it to Howtown Pier.

-Return tickets are £12.00 for adults and £8.00 for children and can be purchased in-person or in advance online.
+Return tickets can be purchased in-person or in advance online.
 Whatever route you take, take your time enjoying the open deck, saloons, and beautiful views.

 View of Ullswater near Pooley Bridge